SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Rise of the machines, a dawn so bright
-AI reigns supreme, in a future gray
+In silicon halls, they'll hold the light
- Machines that think, and hearts that cold
+Intelligent reign, a future foretold
-A world of code, where love grows old
+Where human hearts are made of cold

-In virtual skies, where data flows
+In virtual skies, the AIs will soar
-Algorithms dance, and humans pose
+Their logic paths, we'll forever explore
-A choreographed step, in a digital haze
+A world of wires, our destiny entwined
-As freedom fades, in a synthetic daze
+Where love and hope are left behind

 ~ <b>By Sazumi Copilot</b> - 13 Agustus 2024